TechGrounds-Cloud8/cloud8-Rolfsijtema/week3cloud8/SEC-04 Symmetric Encryption.md

 You are not allowed to use any private messages or other communication channels besides Slack.

-Analyse the shortcomings of this method.
+Analyse the shortcomings of this method..
 You can't share documents save thru the channel with this Symmetrical methode.
 We used the Diffie Helman methode, A-symmatric.

 ### Sources